Catholic Sport Camp FAQs

 As a parent can I stay?

-We would prefer that ALL parents stay to partake in the faith and fitness formation activities, and will have an entire program assembled for the parents.
+We would prefer that ALL parents stay to partake in the faith and fitness formation activities, and we will typically have an entire program assembled for the parents after daily Mass.

 When will I know that my child is registered?